Sawyer0928/ch04-git-basics/exercise-1/README.md

 6. Using your terminal, add and commit the changes you've made to your repository

 7. Push changes up to GitHub

+- To catch a biology class on 10:30 AM, I didn't take anything for the breakfast.......